Beginner High School Curriculum Guide

 Hi!
 We’re glad that you’ve decided to compete as a novice debater.
 Debate is a fun, engaging activity that will teach you skills that last a lifetime.
 You’ll build lifelong relationships with your teammates, and you’ll become a more confident and convincing public speaker.

 This is the first of a two-part guide to the High School Novice division.
 If you’re just beginning to debate, this is the place to start!
-If you already have some debate experience, the intermediate version might be more useful for you.
+If you’ve been to a few tournaments already, the intermediate version might be more useful for you.

 As a debater, your job is to convince your judge to vote for your team.
 At a tournament, you’ll compete in four debate rounds.
 During them, you’ll give two speeches, defend them from questions asked by your opponents, and ask questions to your opponents.